MY CHILD IS HAVING DIFFICULTIES IN HIS / HER CLASSES, WHAT SHOULD I DO?

 Algebra Foundations: Strong recommendation to postpone science until the student is taking Algebra I.

 WHAT IS THE SALUTATORIAN AND VALEDICTORIAN QUALIFYING AND SELECTION PROCESS?

 The valedictorian for a graduating class will be the student with the highest total weighted GPA based on 210 credits (the first seven semesters of high school at 30 credits per semester).
 If a student took seven classes (35 credits) during a semester, the six classes reflecting the highest amount of grade points will be used.
 If a student took five classes (25 credits) during any semester, the course reflecting the highest amount of grade points from a semester in which the student took seven classes will be included to total 30 credits (this would include Advanced Education).
 In the event of an exact tie in total weighted GPA, both students will be named valedictorians.

 The salutatorian for a graduating class will be the student with the second highest GPA using the criteria noted above.

 Requests to have (or not have) specific teachers will not be taken or considered.

 All teachers and Management are in agreement and will be following this policy.
 The only exception to the above policy is:

 A student has personally had that teacher previously (or sibling) and is requesting to not have that teacher again.

-Please remember this is a request, and any adjustment to the schedule depends on seat availability and our ability to maintain a balanced Master Schedule.
+Please remember this is a request and requests must be made no later than the first week of school.
+Any adjustment to the schedule depends on seat availability and our ability to maintain a balanced Master Schedule.